How We Gather (and How to Interpret) Our Data

 Timeliness of the Data

-Our customer survey data are from surveys conducted from January 2011 to April 2019.
+Our customer survey data are from surveys conducted from January 2011 to January 2023.
 Survey respondents were asked to report on experiences in the preceding year.
-Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date in July, August, or September 2018.
-Our data on complaints for the government offices of consumer affairs are for a two-year period between June 1, 2016 and May 31, 2018.
-Our price data were collected from April to August 2018.
-Our price data were collected from April to July 2018.
-The data from our surveys of companies to ask about facts such as pets boarded and business policies were collected from September to October 2018.
+Our data on complaints for the Better Business Bureau are for a three-year period dating back from a date between January and April 2022.
+Our data on complaints for the government offices of consumer affairs are for a two-year period between January 1, 2020 and December 31, 2021.
+Our price data were collected from November 2021 to March 2022.
+The data from our surveys of companies to ask about facts such as types of pets boarded were collected from March to April 2022.